 New Osteoporosis Drug: Just Add Water

 In Sidney, Australia, medical school researchers are looking at picolinic acid as the next osteoporosis treatment.
 Derived from tryptophan (an amino acid found in foods like turkey and cheese), picolinic acid has been shown to increase bone formation rather than stop bone degradation.

 That’s a step in the right direction, but as Savers know, there’s no need for patentable drugs in order to increase bone formation.
-It can be safely achieved with easy nutritional and lifestyle changes as explained in the Save Our Bones Program.
+It can be safely achieved with easy nutritional and lifestyle changes as explained in the Osteoporosis Reversal Program.

 “After more than four years of investigation, researchers from the Ageing Bone Research Program (Sydney Medical School’s Nepean campus), have found the treatment has shown very promising results in animal experiments.